The Travel Guide to Taveuni on a Budget© FijiPocketGuide.com

 How to Travel Taveuni on a Budget

 For backpackers looking to get off the tourist trail and discover some of the best eco experiences Fiji has to offer, Taveuni is an extremely affordable island to travel to.
-Aside from the associated costs of getting there (Taveuni is located about 300km/180 miles northeast of Nadi International Airport across the Koro Sea), Taveuni’s main attractions will only gently chip away at your budget.
+Aside from the associated costs of getting there (Taveuni is located about 300 km (186 mi) northeast of Nadi International Airport across the Koro Sea), Taveuni’s main attractions will only gently chip away at your budget.
 With accommodation (including campgrounds) and independent restaurants outside of the pricey resorts, your overall stay on Fiji’s “Garden Island” can be incredibly affordable.
 We’ll go through it all with you in this guide to Taveuni on a budget.

 10 Tips for Visiting Taveuni on a Budget